Projects

 Practical learning through sustainable projects

-Take a moment to explore the projects undertaken by students of Global Project and Change Management throughout their studies, spanning from year 1 to year 4.
+On this page you will find a selection of projects undertaken by students of the study Global Project and Change Management, spanning from year 1 to year 4.
 These projects are aligned with one or more of the 17 sustainable development goals set by the United Nations.
-We encourage you to have a glimpse!
+We encourage you to have have a look at this meaningful projects!

 -